mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-line-plane-methods.md

 ---
 title: Line and Plane Methods
-description: This guide provides an overview of the RhinoScriptSytntax Line and Plane methods.
+description: This guide provides an overview of the rhinoscriptsytntax Line and Plane methods.
 authors: ['Dale Fugier']
 author_contacts: ['dale']
 apis: ['RhinoPython']